An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Estimation Files

-Estimation Files are a necessary to specify model priors of the unspecified variables from the template file, which itself is intended to describe the evolutionary model.
-They are composed of a distribution information, a minimum, and a maximum value and must be named as $PREFIX.est.
+Estimation files are required to specify model priors of the undefined variables from the template file.
+Priors are specified as a distribution information, a minimum, and a maximum value and must be stored in a file named as $PREFIX.est.

 Integer (1 = no, 0 = yes)